MosesOluwole/rhino-app/README.md

 ## Building and Running the App with Docker

 Open a Terminal:
-Navigate to the root folder of your project (the folder containing docker-compose.yml).
+Navigate to the root folder of the project (the folder containing docker-compose.yml).

 ## Build and Start All Services